ukoloff/win-ca/vscode/README.md

 ## Parameters

-Since v3.0.0 this extension has got some parameters,
+Since v3.0.0 this extension has got some parameters, available at File / Preferences / Settings / Extensions / win-ca:
-namely:

-- Save or not ceritificates to disk
+- Save or not certificates to disk

 - Method of injection
   + `None` (do not inject; there is no point in this option)